 Device Name This field displays the current name of this device.
-Device Mode Select the desired device mode for the router: Router - Both the ADSL2+ Modem and the Router features are operational.
-In this mode, this device can provide shared Internet Access to all your LAN users.
+Device Mode Router - In this mode, this device can provide shared Internet Access to all your LAN users.
 Also, by default, it acts a DHCP Server, providing an IP address and related information to all Wireless and LAN users.
-Modem - Only the ADSL2+ Modem component is operational.
-All Router features are disabled.
-This device is "transparent" - it does not perform any operations or make any changes to the network traffic passing through it.
-You need to have a DHCP Server on your LAN to provide IP addresses to the Wireless clients using this Access Point.
-This mode is also called Bridge Mode .
+Access Point - The device links your Wireless Stations to your wired LAN.
+The Wireless stations and devices on the wired LAN are then on the same network, and can communicate with each other without regard for whether they are connected to the network via a Wireless or wired connection.
 After changing the mode, this device will restart, which will take a few seconds.
 The menu will also change, depending on the mode you are in.
+IP Address The IP Address of this device.
+Use the default value unless the address is already in use or your LAN is using a different IP address range.
+Subnet Mask The Network Mask associated with the IP Address above.